 Sayo stayed in Katako for four months, felling the great cotton silk trees, laying the sacred forest bare.
-His Mob forced the elders to relinquish their masks, symbols of power and tools of sorcery.
-Sayo burned some of the art, but Being aware of it’s commercial value, sold most of the loot to French representatives and Parisian gallery owners such Hellen Leloupe who accompanied his mob.
+His mob forced the elders to relinquish their masks, symbols of power and tools of sorcery.
+Sayo burned some of the art, but aware of its commercial value, sold most of the looted objects to French representatives and Parisian gallery owners, such Hellen Leloupe, who accompanied his mob.